Final act of the autophagy symphony: Whole-organism orchestration of autophagy termination

 Introduction

 When an organism experiences physiological stresses, such as nutrient starvation, it activates several mechanisms to promote its survival.
-One of these mechanisms is autophagy, which is a catabolic pathway conserved from yeast to man that functions as a recycling system during normal physiology.
-It helps provide nutrients to sustain essential cellular processes during starvation.
+One of these mechanisms is autophagy, which is a catabolic pathway conserved from yeast to man that functions as a recycling system during normal physiology, and which helps provide nutrients to sustain essential cellular processes during starvation.

 Importance of Autophagy